larroy/clearskies_core/README.md

 [Protocol description](https://github.com/jewel/clearskies/blob/master/protocol/core.md)

-# Status of the project:
+# Status of the project

 * Early stages of development, there's nothing here for users.
 Only if you are willing to help and contribute. **THIS SOFTWARE IS NOT YET FUNCTIONAL** See [CONTRIBUTING](http://larroy.github.io/clearskies_core/contributing)

-# Donate:
+# Donate

+We would like you to join and help with development, documentation or graphic design.
+Please post to the group first to avoid duplicating efforts.

-If you want to support development of this project, you can **donate BTC** to the following address:
+If you can't dedicate some time to the project you can still give support by donating some money such as **Bitcoin** to the following address:

     18QEEJuR2ACAunMVeAxZ46o4QprxFKyGkw